dinuta/jinja2docker/README.md

 ```

 ## Custom jinja2 render
--  !
-Verify the Dockerfile in order to check the python packages installed inside.
 -  Override the ```render.py``` file (you must use this file name) in **/scripts/entities/render.py** in order to execute your own logic.
--  If no support exists in the current image use this as base image and add your needed python packages
+-  Verify the Dockerfile and add the needed python packages.

-## Latest updates
+# Latest updates

-### 1. Added flask restful server
+### Added flask restful server

 [Info in wiki](https://github.com/dinuta/jinja2docker/wiki)
 [Collection](https://documenter.getpostman.com/view/2360061/SVYjUN7j)